 Will I be responsible for managing my family member’s shared living funding from now on?

-No, if your family member has Supported Independent Living (SIL) as a part of their NDIS package, the NDIA will pay your nominated accommodation provider directly.
+No, if your family member has Supported Independent Living (SIL) as a part of their NDIS package, your nominated accommodation provider will be paid directly.

 Can I self-manage my Supported Independent Living (SIL) funding package?

 No, currently participants cannot self-manage their SIL funding.
 Other aspects of the participant’s plan such as therapy, transport or consumables may be self-managed.

 Can I still self-manage parts of my NDIS plan?

 Self-managing means that the NDIS will pay you for the plan supports, then you engage and pay the provider directly.
 You can self-manage some or all of your plan supports (other than SIL).
 For example, you may want your supported employment provider to be paid directly by the NDIA but want more flexibility with your therapy funds and choose to self-manage those.
 Self-managing allows you to choose any provider, whether they are registered with the NDIS or not.

 You can find out more about how self-managing works in the self-managing your plan factsheet.
 The NDIS website Question and Answers June 2018 also has helpful information regarding self-managing your plan supports.

 Does an organisation which is nominated for plan management complete all of the responsibilities in regards to taxation requirements?